awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

 Contents of text features
 ************************************************************

-If the model configuration utilizes a HuggingFace tokenizer, users can submit raw text directly within the payload.
+If the deployed model utilizes text features for model training, in the payload users can submit raw text directly as shown below.

 .. code:: json